neondatabase/website/content/docs/guides/logical-replication-alloydb.md

 ### Create a publication on the source database

-This step is performed on your Cloud SQL instance.
+This step is performed on your AlloyDB instance.

 Publications are a fundamental part of logical replication in Postgres.
 They allow you to define the database changes to be replicated to subscribers.